 Spicy cinnamon essential oil is antimicrobial, antifungal, and antiseptic.
 This makes it an ideal partner for orange in cleaning products around the home.
 Additionally, you can combine orange and cinnamon with a carrier oil, like hemp or coconut oil, and rub it onto your feet if you feel any abnormal itching happening, as it can be a sign of fungal growth.
 Not only will it leave you feeling refreshed, but you’ll also smell delicious!

 Orange and lemon essential oil blend to try: Combine one part lemon essential oil with two parts orange essential oil in your diffuser, according to the machine’s directions.
 Enjoy in the early morning to uplift and motivate you for your day!

-Orange essential oil blends well with lemon for a number of reasons.
+Orange essential oil blends well with lemon essential oil for a number of reasons.
 First, lemon essential oil is also a citrus oil, derived from the lemon’s rind.
 This makes the pair have a strong, fruity, sharp aroma that complements each other.
 Second, it’s also a great addition to cleaning products for its antibacterial and antifungal properties.
 However you use lemon and orange oils together, they’ll never let you (or your nose) down!